dataesr/bso-publications/doc/bso.md

 Mainly two types of indicators are analysed:

  - the declaration of results and / or scholarly publications after a trial or study is completed. [@goldacre_compliance_2018] showed that a large fraction of trials do not report their results.
 On top of the results declaration rate itself, we look into the time to register the results, meaning how much time is spent between the end of the trial and the actual date when the results are reported.
 We propose both indicators mixing or separating results and scholarly publications.
 For the publications, it is important to note that only the metadata from the studies registries are used, without trying to link trials to DOIs using the publications metadata (whith PubMed for example).
+The open access status of these publications is also retrieved with the Unpaywall data.

  - the time to register the study: is the trial or study publicly registered before it actually starts, or is it done after ?
 And what is, in month, the actual time to register ?
 Does it evolve over time ?